voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

-Depending on the method you choose to render voxels, you may have to [cull your geometry](/wiki/culling), so as to not overload your GPU with drawcalls & geometry.
+Depending on the method you choose to render voxels, you may have to [cull your geometry](/wiki/culling), so as to not overload your GPU with draw-calls & geometry.

 ---